Click on the questions below to see their corresponding answers.

 Existing vendors will be converted to IRIS.
 During Vendor Outreach, vendors will be encouraged to update their information in IRIS through Vendor Self-Service (VSS).
 Vendors who do not have internet access may contact a State resource to have their account information entered into IRIS on the vendor’s behalf.
 Similarly, existing manual processes will be supported when IRIS is deployed and VSS will allow vendors to select a notification method (e.g., through the mail vs. electronic).
 In general; vendors must be set up in IRIS before purchases can be made.

 Currently, department Procurement Officers check for federally debarred and suspended vendors as part of the procurement process when federal funds are used.
 Procurement Officers will continue to perform this manual check.
 In IRIS, there is a drop down menu on the Vendor record that the Procurement Officer can select indicating debarred or suspended.
 There is also a check box on the Vendor Record that can “Prevent New Spending” until the debarment/suspension is resolved.
+Click here to see a screenshot of the IRIS screen described above.

 Agencies will be responsible for entering their own contracts into IRIS.
 DGS will handle multi-agency contracts.